-In prior works, [30] utilized CNN and AOA for Human Activity Recognition but faced privacy challenges due to centralized training.
-Although [31] applied federated learning to WiFi sensing and enhanced accuracy, they lacked comprehensive security measures and communication optimization.
-Similarly, [32] addressed limited labeled data in wireless human sensing, while [33] focused on privacy in indoor sensing but did not optimize communication.
-[34] introduced 2DFL with some security measures but neglected communication optimization.
+In prior works, [32] utilized CNN and AOA for Human Activity Recognition but faced privacy challenges due to centralized training.
+Although [33] applied federated learning to WiFi sensing and enhanced accuracy, they lacked comprehensive security measures and communication optimization.
+Similarly, [34] addressed limited labeled data in wireless human sensing, while [35] focused on privacy in indoor sensing but did not optimize communication.
+[36] introduced 2DFL with some security measures but neglected communication optimization.

 Unlike these, our improved model sparsification method can significantly reduce communication overhead by over 90% while maintaining model's high performance.
 Moreover, our approach enhances privacy by sparsification and secret sharing, highlighting its superiority.

 VI.
-CONLUSION
+CONCLUSION

-Our study introduces novel Federated WiFi Sensing tailored for health monitoring in the IoT.
-Leveraging Federated Learning, our system allows model training on client devices without compromising user privacy by sharing raw data with the server.
-We addressed key challenges, including communication overhead and privacy threats, by designing improved topk sparsification with adaptive residuals and implementing secret-sharing techniques.
-Experimental evaluations on two public datasets underscored that our system achieved superior accuracy while notably reducing communication overhead and enhancing privacy compared to state-of-the-art methods.
-These findings highlight the practical relevance and efficacy of our Federated WiFi Sensing system in the IoT, particularly in safeguarding user privacy.
+Our study introduces a novel Federated WiFi Sensing system tailored for health monitoring in the IoT.
+Leveraging Federated Learning, our system enables model training on client devices without requiring the sharing of raw data with the server, thus preserving user privacy.
+To address key challenges such as communication overhead and privacy threats, we designed an improved top-k sparsification with adaptive residuals and incorporated secret-sharing techniques.
+Experimental evaluations on two public datasets demonstrated that our system not only achieved superior accuracy but also significantly reduced communication overhead and enhanced privacy compared to state-of-the-art methods.